- Home

 MIT student

 MIT is very diverse and has a lot of respect for other cultures.
-It’s a safe space for everyone to hang out.
-We're all coming from different backgrounds, learning the same thing to help us understand each other better.
+We all came from different backgrounds, learning the same thing to help us understand each other better.

 Bonny Alaia